wolfhaltz/website-ideias/README.md

 1. Use openCart to create a e-commerce template that you designed.
 2. Use Wordpress to create an blog template that you designed.
+3. Create a to-do app but not with that fucking boring layout.
+Be creative!

 # Advanced